Loneliness, isolation and physical health

 Key findings so far:

-• Social factors are associated with a range of modifiable risk factors for chronic disease.
-For example, loneliness is a risk factor for cardiovascular disease, including through modulating levels of stress, depression, neuroendocrine responses to stress, inflammation, and harmful behaviours such as smoking, drinking alcohol, and poor diet
+• Social factors affect health through multiple psychological, biological and behavioural pathways.
+For example, loneliness is a risk factor for cardiovascular disease by affecting stress levels, depression, neuroendocrine responses to stress, inflammation, and harmful behaviours such as smoking, excessive alcohol drinking, and poor diet.

 Funder